-Most birders have seen the occasional duck taking a nap on the shoreline, but it is unusual to see sleeping birds – but they do sleep!
-A bird's sleep is very different from a human's, however, and learning more about how birds sleep shows just how amazing these creatures are.
+Most birders have seen the occasional duck taking a nap on the shoreline, but it is unusual to see sleeping birds.
+They do need their rest, however, but a bird's sleep is very different from a human's.
+Learning more about how birds sleep shows just how amazing these creatures are.

 Where Birds Sleep

 Birds are rarely seen sleeping because they don't typically nap in the open.
 Instead, they choose safe, concealed locations where they are protected from predators and the elements.

 Those locations are generally off the ground to avoid creeping predators, and even terrestrial birds, such as wild turkeys, often roost in trees.
 Smaller birds nestle into dense brush or foliage that provides adequate shelter.
 Many birds seek out cavities such as unoccupied birdhouses or roosting boxes, a hollow snag, a shallow cave or cliff crevice, a chimney, or just the deep crook of a tree where they are more protected so they can sleep safely.

 Waterfowl and wading birds often sleep on the water, floating safely out of reach of predators or opting for small islands as roosting spots.
 Should a predator approach, the splashing noises and vibrations of moving water will easily alert the birds.

 One place birds do not generally sleep is in the nest.
 While a bird that is actively incubating eggs or keeping small chicks warm may nap on the nest, once the birds are grown they do not return to the nesting site to sleep.